venkanna37/radiometric_corrections_tool/README.md

 Radiometric correction tool, it can be used to correct the all radiometric corrections ( simply editing the pixel values of raster image). as a module project in masters, I just completed only some corrections ( those corrections need to be customize).
-It is a GUI based tool, It can be used as CLI. below I mentioned the list of corrections I targeted.
+It is a GUI based tool, It can be used in CLI. below I mentioned the list of corrections I targeted.

 ### 1. Atmospheric corrections